 The regular study of Torah, as with all worthwhile endeavors, requires commitment and effort.
 However, if we approach this “Rock,” not impersonally and analytically as a geologist, but with our hearts open to respond, with ears eager to ear and eyes searching for wonder, we will discover that it too contains a heart and offers life beyond our greatest expectations.
 From the heart of this Rock flows a stream of living water that refreshes the weary, strengthens the weak, and brings healing and wholeness to the soul.
 It brings life where there is none and causes the desert to bloom…abundantly and to rejoice with joy and singing (Isaiah 35:1-2).

 Now, a brief answer to the question: The weekly study of the Torah is based upon the framework of the Parshiyot haShavua (the designated weekly portions of the Annual Reading Cycle of the five books of Moses), which are read in synagogues on Shabbat.

 After the destruction of the Second Temple and the scattering of the people, the sages of Israel compiled the communal reading list, each accompanied by a haftarah, reading from the prophets, as a means of encouraging Torah study and forming a common bond of the Scriptures between the people, no matter where they were scattered throughout the earth.
 And, it has worked!
-The practice was already in place at the time of Jesus, as we see in Luke 4:16-21, where he is called up to read a section of the prophets, however in HIs time a three-year reading cycle was followed.
+The practice was already in place at the time of Jesus, as we see in Luke 4:16-21, where he is called up to read a section of the prophets, however a three-year reading cycle was followed.